nens/threedi-docs/source/d_simulate_modeller_interface.rst

 .. figure:: image/d_qgisplugin_apiclient_start.png
     :alt: Load from web

-Afer providing the Base API URL and your username and password a connection is being made with the API.
+After providing the Base API URL and your username and password a connection is being made with the API.

 The Base API URL is in most cases https://api.3di.live/v3.0/ If you want to connect to our second calculation center in Taiwan, the base API URL is https://api.3di.tw/v3.0/